-- 1. Any student participating in multiple extra-curricular activities at the same time will serve the consequence time for violating the Code of Conduct policy that reflects the higher number of calendar dates.
+- Any student participating in multiple extra-curricular activities at the same time will serve the consequence time for violating the Code of Conduct policy that reflects the higher number of calendar dates.
 If a student is not able to complete the required number of events in a given season, the consequences carry over to the next immediate calendar event(s).
-For example, a student participating in football and drama at the same time, and commits his or her 1st Code of Conduct violation, will be required to miss all extra-curricular activities until 3 calendar football dates have passed. - 2.
+For example, a student participating in football and drama at the same time, and commits his or her 1st Code of Conduct violation, will be required to miss all extra- curricular activities until 3 calendar football dates have passed. - 2.
 The period of ineligibility attaches immediately upon a violation if the student is eligible for and currently engaged in an extracurricular activity.
 If the ineligibility is not completed during the current activity, ineligibility carries over to the time the students seeks to go out for the next activity or contest. - 3.
 An ineligible student shall attend all practices or rehearsals but may not "suit up" or perform/participate, and must complete the entire season. - 4.
-A student cannot join an activity after the first official sign update or practice for the purpose of working off ineligibility.
+A student cannot join an activity after the first official sign up date or practice for the purpose of working off ineligibility.
 If the student drops out of an activity prior to the completion of the given activity's season, the full penalty or remainder of the penalty, at the administrator's discretion, will attach when the student next seeks to go out for an activity, subject to the 12-month limitation above. - 5.
+If a penalty is not able to be fully served in a particular activity and must be carried over to the next activity, the percentage of the penalty not completed will be applied according to the new activity. - 6.
 If a student violates the Code of Conduct while ineligible due to an earlier violation, the penalty for the subsequent offense will attach at the completion of the earlier penalty.
+For example, if a student is only able to serve two of the three football dates due to the end of the season, one third of the penalty would be remaining for the next activity.
+Should that student go out for basketball, the student would serve one third of the basketball penalty. - Fractions are rounded to the nearest whole number.
+For example, 2.4 dates will be rounded down to 2; 2.5 dates will be rounded up to 3.